microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/README.md

 # Getting Started with Timer/Counter Type F (TCF)

-This repository contains bare-metal source code examples for AVR<sup>®</sup> EB's new TCF, as described in TBxxxx.
+This repository contains bare-metal source code examples for AVR<sup>®</sup> EB's new TCF.
 This example provides two application examples, along with their functionalities.

  * [<strong>Generate Two Constant On-Time PWM Signals in NCO Pulse-Frequency Waveform Generation Mode using the TCF:</strong>](./NCO-Pulse-Length-Demo/readme.md) In this use case, the TCF is configured to generate an overflow event on the compare registers at a fixed frequency while increasing the waveform duty cycle, through all possible lengths.
   * [<strong>Generate Two Variable-Frequency Signals in NCO-Fixed Mode using the TCF:</strong>](./NCO-Fixed-Duty-Cycle/readme.md) In this case, the TCF is configured to generate an overflow event on the compare registers on a range of frequencies (from 10 Hz to 100 KHz).